 All requirements must be completed within a 7-year period.
 A minimum average of 3.0 in all courses is required.
-No more than two C grades and no more three 500-level courses can be applied toward the program of study.
+No more than two C grades and no more than 9 units of 500-level courses can be applied toward the program of study.

-TRANSFER CREDIT
+TRANSFER CREDITS

-Six credit hours of electives may be transferred (see UMBC Collaborative Agreement for exceptions that may apply to students matriculating from that program).
+Six units of electives may be transferred (see UMBC Collaborative Agreement for exceptions that may apply to students matriculating from that program).
 Required courses and applied lessons credits must be completed at Towson University.
 Degree recitals cannot be transferred.
 All decisions regarding credit transferability rest with the MM Director and the Department of Music Graduate Committee.

-REQUIRED COURSES (21 credits)
+REQUIRED COURSES (24 units)

-Applied Lessons - (one-hour private lessons)

-Advanced Theory (MUSC 631)

-Music Bibliography & Research (MUSC 685)

-Ensembles

-Recital (MUSC 795 or MUSC 798)

-12 credits

-3 credits

-2 credits

-1 credit
+Applied Lessons - (one-hour private lessons) 12 units Advanced Theory (MUSC 631) 3 units Music Bibliography & Research (MUSC 685) 3 units Perspectives in Music History and Culture (MUSC 621) 3 units Ensembles 2 units Recital (MUSC 795 or MUSC 797) 1 unit

-ELECTIVE COURSES (10 credits)
+ELECTIVE COURSES (7 units)

 Electives must be selected from 500-600 level music courses with the approval of the MM Director.
 In general, elective course work should have a direct association to the student's major.
-A maximum of four elective credits may be applied lessons and/or ensembles.
-Concepts of

-Music Theory (MUSC 629) and/or Perspectives in Music History (MUSC 621) may be counted as elective courses.
+A maximum of four elective units may be applied lessons and/or ensembles.
+Concepts of Music Theory (MUSC 629) may be counted as an elective course.